hugoalh/send-discord-webhook-ghaction/README.md

 > - NodeJS ^ v20.9.0

 > [!NOTE]
-> It is possible to use this action in other methods/ways which not listed in here, however it is not officially supported.
+> It is possible to use this action in other methods/ways which not listed in here, however those are not officially supported.

 ### #️⃣ Registries Identifier

 - **GitHub:**
   ```
-  hugoalh/send-discord-webhook-ghaction
+  hugoalh/send-discord-webhook-ghaction[@{Tag}]
   ```

 > [!NOTE]
 > It is recommended to use this action with tag for immutability.

-### 🛡️ Permissions
+### 🛡️ GitHub Token Permissions

-*This action does not require any permission.*
+*This action does not require any GitHub token permission.*

 ## 🧩 Inputs